Essay 6.8 — The Markov Phasic Brain, Part 10 of 13.

 Essay 6.7 closed the cycle.
 The cycle’s phases (currently five in the prototype) plus the cognitive metabolism organ — the seed agent now has the compartmentalized cognition the rest of the series has been building toward.
-What is left is the one mechanism that sits at the entry of every phase and turns a scalar dial into an act of meta-cognition.
+What is left is the mechanism that lives inside every phase and paces the work itself.

 The Ralph loop and the per-phase echo